frzi/swiftui-router/README.md

 * [License](#license-)

 ## Installation 🛠
-In Xcode add the dependency to your project via *File > Swift Packages > Add Package Dependency...* and use the following url:
+In Xcode add the dependency to your project via *File > Add Packages > Search or Enter Package URL* and use the following url:
 ```
 https://github.com/frzi/SwiftUIRouter.git
 ```